Home » VA Disability » VA Disability Ratings » VA Disability Rating for Gerd

 VA Disability Rating for GERD

-A VA disability rating for gastroesophageal reflux disease, or GERD, gives you access to monthly compensation and VA disability programs based on how severe your condition is and how much it affects your ability to hold down steady work.
+A VA disability rating for gastroesophageal reflux disease, or GERD, ranges from 0%, 10%, 30%, 50%, or 80% based on how severe your condition is and how much it affects your ability to hold down steady work.
 You can receive a disability for GERD on its own or secondary to another condition, such as post-traumatic stress disorder or certain respiratory conditions.

-• Veterans with GERD (Gastroesophageal Reflux Disease) can qualify for VA disability benefits, with ratings based on the severity of their symptoms and their impact on employment.
+- Veterans with GERD (Gastroesophageal Reflux Disease) can qualify for VA disability benefits with ratings ranging from 0%, 10%, 30%, 50%, or 80% based on the severity of their symptoms and their impact on employment.

 The U.S. Department of Veteran Affairs recognizes gastroesophageal reflux disease, or GERD, as one of the disabling digestive system conditions for veterans.
 A VA disability rating for GERD results in monthly compensation and access to VA disability programs, depending on the severity of the condition.